 - What are the correlates of protection?

-- Why do children and young adults seem to develop only mild, if any, signs and symptoms of COVID-19, and why is the disease so much more severe in the elderly?
+- Why is the disease so much more severe in the elderly?

 - How does the immune response against SARS-CoV-2 contribute to disease development?
 Are there pathogenic immune responses?